jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 >
 > the extra-interesting part here is all the other stuff that "exerts influence" on this planet: solar eclipse, "various lunar energies," the will of the archons, interference from distant stars, and "dark energy."

+> [!Laura]
+> Ok, for my own sanity, I actually kind of want to break down what the fortune teller is saying here.
+I guess I can be wrong, but this is what I'm taking her to mean...
+>
+> Basically, she is saying that in "*our* world", which sounds like Teyvat... even though a lot of other details of the story kind of make it sound like we're not really on Teyvat atm but I digress... the "stars"/astrology quite literally keep humans bound to their fate.
+Then goes on to basically describe how Astrology works IRL—
+>  - "solar ecliptic energies" —> The related path of the sun across the sky, aka the solar ecliptic
+>  - "various lunar energies of the satellites" —> energies associated w/ the phases of the moon
+>   - "the will-energy of the celestial rulers of the planets" —> each planet has its own energy or influence, often personified as a "celestial ruler", which affect events/behaviors
+>   - "scattered interference energy of distant stars" —> even distant stars beyond our solar system have some kind of energy that can interfere or interact with events on our planet
+>    - "dark energy that suffuses the pitch-black cosmos" —> well apparently "[dark energy](https://en.wikipedia.org/wiki/Dark_energy)" is the name we've given a hypothetical form of energy that is thought to permeate all of space and is the primary cause for the accelerated expansion of the universe
+>
+> —and says that that is how it works in other worlds.
+And that those things still have influence on "our" planet (Teyvat), but the firmament causes major interference.

 By the way, other planets refer to actual celestial bodies as an "archon" and a theorized one as a "virtual."
 The planet the little witch was on was no exception.
 You see, we also call a will that comes down from the heavens an "archon."
 They are normally planets that have sentient life on them, and they number seven, and therefore they are called the "seven archons."
 As for the virtuals, their number varies between one, two, and four.
 The planet the little witch was on may well have been one.
 And in the case of such a world, the "virtual" would be the "dark [[Sun|sun]]."

 > [!jillian]